Easy Easter egg hunt ideas for the whole family! Make some fun memories with these egg hunts—sure to make kids of all ages smile!

 Materials:

-- A simple and small puzzle
+- A simple, small puzzle

 - Plastic eggs